shlomif/shlomif-tech-diary/static-site-generators--despair.md

 and I told him to use static HTML and not depend on PHP, he asked me if he could use HTML frames.
-Turns out that despite his years of experience in PHP, he didn't realise that static HTML can be generated from templates, something I had realised years ago.
+Turns out that despite his years of experience in PHP, he didn't realise that static HTML can be generated from templates, something I had realised years before.

 Nowadays, with the advent of [Jekyll](https://en.wikipedia.org/wiki/Jekyll_%28software%29) and other